birdandhike.com logo

 Front-Country Camping

 In front-country areas, camping is permitted only in developed campgrounds, although I use the term "developed" loosely, as most of the "developed campgrounds" in this National Park are among the worst in America.
 In campgrounds designed for RVs, "development" historically has meant chalk lines on a dirt parking lot.
-In recent years, some RV areas are paved with painted lines.
+In recent years, some RV areas have been paved with painted lines.
 In "tent areas," expect to find picnic tables and fire rings.
 All low-elevation campgrounds have water and flush toilets.
-For details on each campgrounds, see the Death Valley campgrounds page.
+For details on each campground, see Death Valley campgrounds.

 death valley national park